basho-labs/vagrant-bdp-cluster/README.md

 ## Support and Contributions
-**This tool is provided without support.** Definitely do not ever use this in production, it's strictlya development tool.
+**This tool is provided without support.** Definitely do not ever use this in production, it's strictly a development tool.

 If you'd like to contribute, fork and make a pull request.